 This designation generally applies to portions of Peninsula Road between Forbes Road and Bay Street.
-It includes uses such as
+It includes uses such as motels, restaurants, personal and retail services, service stations and automobile repair.

 Tourist Commercial

 This designation includes visitor accommodation (e.g. hotels, motels, hostels, guesthouses), marinas and other supporting uses such as kayak and bike rentals.